acjones617/scipy-node/optimize/README.md

 See above for details on how to [format func](https://github.com/acjones617/scipy-node/tree/master/optimize#func)

-An additional note is that the argument func takes must be an array.
+An additional note is that the argument that func takes must be an array.
 Even if you were trying to calculate the derivates of a univariate function, say, f(x) = x^3, the appropriate func to pass in would be either:

     func = function(x) {
       return Math.pow(x[0], 3);